OdinNet/Superposition/README.md

 🌱 Superposition: Intelligent Plant Monitoring System

 **Superposition** is a hardware and software project created by a startup passionate about sustainability, precision agriculture, and smart ecosystems.
-Our mission is to empower anyone—from home gardeners to commercial growers—with accurate, real-time environmental data to better care for plants.
+Our mission is to empower anyone, from home gardeners to commercial growers.
+With accurate, real-time environmental data to better care for plants.

--- What We're Building
+# What We're Building

 At its core, **Superposition** is a smart monitoring system that gathers real-world data from plants and their environment through a dedicated hardware device.
 This device tracks key environmental factors and sends the data to a mobile/web application for intuitive visualization and insights.

---- Hardware Features
+# Hardware Features

 Our first-generation hardware unit is designed to measure: